WOLI (AM): History

 In 1944 the FCC ordered the WSPA-WORD combo to be broken up due to ownership regulations which forbid an owner from having no more than one AM station per market.
-This was completed on March 17, 1947, when WSPA and WSPA-FM was sold to Liberty Life Insurance and WORD was sold to Spartan Radiocasting (WSPA-FM 98.9 signed on as South Carolina's first FM station on August 29, 1946).
+This was completed on March 17, 1947, when WSPA and WSPA-FM were sold to Liberty Life Insurance and WORD was sold to Spartan Radiocasting (WSPA-FM 98.9 signed on as South Carolina's first FM station on August 29, 1946).

+Well-known personalities included Cliff "Farmer" Gray, "Children's Theater" host Jane Dalton and Grover "Cousin Bud" Golightly who hosted "Hillbilly Hit Parade", and "Go with Golightly" with big band music.

 In 1952, a dispute erupted between both Spartan Radiocasting and Liberty Life over the Spartanburg allocation for television channel 7 (which was won by Spartan and went on the air as WSPA-TV in 1956.
 It was settled in 1958 when Spartan Radiocasting bought back WSPA and WSPA-FM from Liberty Life Insurance and spinning off WORD and their FM sister WDXY 100.5 to different ownership.

+A fire in May 1960 resulted in new offices being needed for the radio and TV stations.

+Bill Drake joined WSPA and became its leading personality during its last two decades.

 In 2002, Entercom (then owners of WORD/WYRD) swapped WORD's programming and call letters from 910 AM over to its newly acquired sister, WSPA's signal at 950 AM to gain better coverage.
 Then in 2005, WSPA as well as the FMs WOLI/WOLT were spun off to Davidson Media Group.
 The WSPA call letters were dropped per an agreement with WSPA-TV to surrender the WSPA calls if the radio station ever changed hands.
-New calls of WOLI took to the air and simulcasted parts of WOLI-FM programming with brokered programming.
-In 2007, the simulcasting with the FM ended and the station switched to Spanish Religious programming, but retained the brokered programming, which then switched to black gospel January 2011 through August 2011, a few months of which were simulcast from Davidson-owned WRJD (then known as "Rejoice 1410" in Durham, North Carolina).
+With new calls of WOLI the station simulcasted parts of WOLI-FM programming with brokered programming.
+In 2007, the simulcasting with the FM ended and the station switched to Spanish religious programming, but retained the brokered programming, which then switched to black gospel January 2011 through August 2011, a few months of which were simulcast from Davidson-owned WRJD (then known as "Rejoice 1410" in Durham, North Carolina).